jxnblk/gatsby-theme-mdx-blog/@jxnblk/gatsby-theme-mdx-blog/README.md

 ## Color Modes

-Color modes can be added to a site to dynamically switch between custom color schemes, such as a *dark mode*.
+Color modes can be added to a site to dynamically switch between custom color schemes, for example adding a *dark mode*.
 By default, this theme includes two color modes: a default light color scheme and a `dark` color scheme.
 To enable switching between color modes, shadow a component to add the toggle switch UI, usually the `header.js` component.
 Then, import the `useTheme` hook to manage the color mode state.